ipfs/ipfs-docs/docs/concepts/dht.md

 ## Providing

 IPFS nodes can _provide_ blocks of data.
 This doesn't necessarily mean that the node actually _has_ the data, but it knows where to get it.
-Using Kademlia, IPFS tells the peers with PeerIds that are most similar to the CID of the block that you can provide.
+When trying to provide a block, your node will look for peers with PeerIDs most _similar_ to the CID of the block.
 These peers will not store the data for you, but they will store a record saying that you can provide the block.
 How similar a PeerID is to a CID is defined as the [exclusive-or (XOR) distance](https://en.wikipedia.org/wiki/Exclusive_or) between the bytes that make up the PeerID, and the bytes that make up the CID.

 Using the table below, we can see that `QmAlex` and `QmBrian` can provide `QmVYD...`. `QmAlex` and `QmCharlotte` can provide `QmZij...`.
 Only `QmCharlotte` and provide `QmXPg...`.